Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 Each scenario also shows the number of in-house writers you would need to complete that specific project, assuming the volume of content neither increases nor decreases over time.

-We used the current pricing model at BKA Content.
-The base price for a 500-word branded blog comes out to be $35 per article (used in scenarios 1 through 3).
+We used the current content pricing model at BKA Content.
+The base price for a 500-word blog post comes out to be $35 per article (used in scenarios 1 through 3).
 The base price for a 100-word product description comes out to $7.45 (used for scenario 4).

-When outsourcing, clients typically get discounts based on their order volume.
+When outsourcing, clients typically get discounts when writing at scale based on their order volume.
 In each scenario, you’ll see a section labeled “Outsourcing Discount Pricing.”
-The discount price used for the scenario can be found here, and it matches BKA Content’s current discount pricing tiers.
+The discount price used for the scenario can be found here, and it matches BKA Content’s current discount pricing tiers for content writing at scale.

 Scenario 1: A Startup or Small to Midsize Business

-Background: Your company already has a small marketing team to handle strategy and editing, but you need to start creating about 30 new pieces of content per month to get your content marketing campaign off the ground.
+Background: Your company already has a small marketing team to handle strategy and editing, but you need to start creating about 30 new pieces of content per month (or 6000 words) to get your content marketing campaign off the ground.
+This is primarily done through quality content writing done on your blog.

-- # of Pieces of Content Needed: 30 per month
+- # of Blog Posts Needed: 30 per month

 - Article Word Size: 500 words